JihunB/WhenInStock/README.md

 - you get to choose which products you want to track
 - you are in control of the refresh frequency

+## Contribution

+- included more links to high demand products and rearranged them in the order of links most likely to be found
+- due to the increased security of the Captcha, links that interrupt the 2-second refresh and slow down the program have been erased
+- when the average market price fell, the price sought for each product was lowered
+- the errors that occur frequently were organized and added to CheckError.txt file

 ## Presentation Video (YouTube) Link

-## Where can people get more help, if needed?
+## Where can I get more help, if needed?

 Feel free to contact me for any reason via email 👍 : 22100344@handong.ac.kr